 The worst thing you can do as a visionary and a blogger is limit yourself.
 The biggest rewards come from the biggest ideas, and the biggest ideas aren’t always easy to implement.
 I’ll give you a rule of thumb: if it’s easy to do, it’s not a big enough idea to take you to the […]

 Blogs can really get a lot of steam behind them if their social media platforms are thriving with engaged users ready to share and comment on content.
 There’s really no “best” social media site, as the response that you get from different initiatives really depends on the ways in which readers consume your information.
 (Niche […]

+Yes, the words “stop writing posts” are in the title, and they mean exactly what you think they mean.
 I see bloggers who work hard all day long churning out posts, and then don’t get the results that they’re looking for.

 Do you remember all those articles you read over the years?
 The ones telling you to “build an email list?”
 Most of you haven’t taken them seriously, and would rather garner some organic traffic by doing keyword research than spending a bunch of time creating an opt-in form.